PattyCoding123/mobile_motivation/README.md

 <h1 align="center">Mobile Motivation</h1>

   <p align="center">
     Mobile Motivation is my second project with the Flutter framework.
-It includes a finished app that pulls a motivational quote from an api and utilizes Firebase for backend authentication and data storage.
+It includes a finished app that pulls a motivational quote from an api and utilizes Firebase for back-end authentication and data storage.
     <br />
     <a href="https://github.com/PattyCoding123/mobile_motivation"><strong>Check out the docs »</strong></a>
     <br />